deosha/gogoair-demo/README.md

 To DO:
 1. Failed Deployment notification can be implemeented in Jenkins as post build step.
-2. Cloudwatch Monitoring and SNS notifications can be implemented.
+2. Cloudwatch Monitoring, SNS notifications to be implemented.